Spacing Guild

-The Spacing Guild is an organization in Frank Herbert's science fiction Dune universe which possesses a monopoly on interstellar travel and banking.
-Guild Navigators (alternately Guildsmen or Steersmen) use the drug melange (also called "the spice") to achieve limited prescience, allowing them to successfully navigate "folded space" and safely guide enormous starships called heighliners across interstellar space instantaneously.
+The Spacing Guild is an organization in Frank Herbert's science fiction Dune universe that possesses a monopoly on interstellar travel and banking.
+Guild Navigators (alternately Guildsmen or Steersmen) use the drug melange (also called "the spice") to achieve limited prescience, a form of precognition that allows them to successfully navigate "folded space" and safely guide enormous starships called heighliners across interstellar space instantaneously.

 The power of the Guild is balanced against that of the Padishah Emperor as well as of the assembled noble Houses of the Landsraad.
 Essentially apolitical, the Guild is primarily concerned with the flow of commerce and preservation of the economy that supports them.
 Although their ability to dictate the terms of and fees for all transport gives them influence in the political arena, they do not pursue political goals beyond their economic ones.

-John C. Smith analyzes the concept of the Guild in the essay "Navigators and the Spacing Guild" in The Science of Dune (2008).

-Navigators
+Overview

 In the Dune series, enormous starships called heighliners employ a scientific phenomenon known as the Holtzman effect to "fold space" and thereby travel great distances across the universe instantaneously.
 Navigators are able to use a limited form of prescience to safely navigate interstellar space.
-Navigators are humans who mutated through the consumption of and exposure to massive amounts of the spice melange.
+Navigators are humans who mutated through the consumption of and exposure to massive amounts of the drug melange, also known as the spice.
 Control of these Navigators gives the Spacing Guild its monopoly on interstellar travel and banking, making the organization a balance of power against the Padishah Emperor and the assembled noble Houses of the Landsraad.
+In the 1965 novel Dune, Paul Atreides seizes control of the desert planet Arrakis, only known source of the spice, turning the Guild's reliance on the spice into leverage over them.
+Paul demands that Emperor Shaddam IV relinquish the Imperial throne to him, but looks to the Spacing Guild agents present for the answer.
+Paul's ability to threaten, or destroy, the flow of spice has rendered Shaddam powerless, and the Guild forces him to capitulate.

+Navigators